Exploring the Capabilities of Large Language Model Encoders for Image-Text Retrieval in Chest X-rays: Datasets

 \subsection{Prompt design for report variation generation}

-We used large language models to generate clinically faithful report variants from MIMIC and CheXpert data.
-For MIMIC, preprocessing was performed with Gemini~2.0-Flash via Vertex AI, following the responsible-use guidelines published on PhysioNet\footnote{\url{https://physionet.org/news/post/gpt-responsible-use}}.
-For CheXpert, we applied Deepseek-R1-Distill-Qwen-14B locally.
+We used large language models to generate clinically faithful report variants from MIMIC-CXR and CheXpert data.
+For MIMIC-CXR, preprocessing was conducted with Gemini~2.0-Flash via Vertex~AI, in accordance with the responsible-use guidelines published on PhysioNet\footnote{\url{https://physionet.org/news/post/gpt-responsible-use}}.
+The preprocessing was completed prior to September~24, 2025, before the release of updated guidelines.
+For CheXpert, we applied DeepSeek-R1-Distill-Qwen-14B locally to ensure controlled data handling and compliance with institutional data governance.